sftcd/tlspad/README.md

   chords, but sadly that hasn't worked so well so far.
 Also has cadences, where we split each TLS session into what may be client/server interactions and generate notes based on those, rather than packets.
+    - most recent change there is to try drums for sessions starting in the first 100 ms then swith to other instrument(s) and chords

 - [getpage.py](getpage.py) uses selenium and FF to grab a front page so we can capture the pcap and make music